turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 ---
 layout: page
 title: Introducing Hashes
-length: 60
+length: 120
 tags: ruby, hashes, data structures, key, value
 ---

 ## Learning Goals

-???EDIT???
-*   Understand that there are multiple types of collections
-*   Develop a mental model to understand hashes
+*   Explain the difference between arrays and hashes, and determine when to use which
-*   Gain some familiarity with common hash methods
+*   Use common hash methods to access and update data in a hash

 ## Slides